 "if to please the people,we offer what we ourselves disapprove, how can we afterwards defend our work?
 Let us raise a standard to which the wise and honest can repair.
 The rest is in the hands of God."

-George Washington’s quotes will motivate and inspire anyone who seeks freedom and who is willing to show humanitarianism to all mankind.
+George Washington quotes are for motivation and inspiration so that all people would live freely and be willing to show humanitarianism to all mankind.
 Benjamin Franklin, who is another Founding Father of America worked closely with George Washington.
-Washington inspired men in his day and his quotes can certainly do the same today.
+George Washington inspired men in his day and his love for God and others made this possible.
+I truly hope that these George Washington quotes will inspire everyone who seeks to live a life pleasing to God and be a benefit to their fellow man.